SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

       :align: center
       :alt: File Conversion tab in GUI

-   5. For File Type, select ".raw from Axion Maestro" for Axion data or ".raw from Multichannel Systems."
+   5. For File type, select “.raw from Axion Maestro” for Axion data, “.raw from Multichannel Systems” for MC Rack data, or “h5 from Multichannel Systems” for Multi Channel Experimenter data.
    6. Click select button to select the Data Folder where your .raw data is.
 All of your data must be in the same folder.
    7. Chose an informative name for your batch CVS file for this experiment.
    8. If the age is included in the .raw filenames as "DIV" followed by the age in numbers (e.g., "DIV21"), check box to automatically have the age populated in the batch CSV file.
    9. If you only have one group, check box "One Group?" and enter the desired group name in the box.
 The group name must start with a letter and should be short (e.g., NGN2).
    10. Click Run file conversion.
 This may take some time depending on the number and size of the files.
 When it is done, "Conversion Complete" will appear in the MEA-NAP Status on the right side of the GUI.

 4. Prepare batch analysis CSV file:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^